rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://conceptually.org/concepts/signalling-and-countersignalling">Counter-signalling</a> - A type of signalling behaviour that displays a certain trait by acting in a contradictory manner.
 For example, being rich enough that displaying your wealth becomes unnecessary because people already know you can afford to, or being good enough friends that you can make disparaging comments confidently aware that the friend knows you are joking.

-<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/credences/">Credence(s)</a> - Degree of confidence or probability that a given proposition is true..
+<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/credences/">Credence(s)</a> - Degree of confidence or probability that a given proposition is true.

 <a name="crucial"></a>
-<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/the-importance-of-crucial-considerations/">Crucial Considerations</a> - Information that has the potential to radically change your view on a topic, or on an action.
-E.g. Whether insects are capable of suffering is a crucial consideration in determining the scale of wild animal suffering.
+<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/the-importance-of-crucial-considerations/">Crucial Considerations</a> - Information that has the potential to radically change your view on a topic or action, e.g., whether insects are capable of suffering is a crucial consideration in determining the scale of wild animal suffering.

 <a name="D"></a>